levand/domina/readme.md

 Domina is a jQuery inspired DOM manipulation library for ClojureScript.
 It provides a functional, idiomatic Clojure interface to the DOM manipulation facilities provided by the Google Closure library.

-**Warning**: Domina is still alpha-level software and is currently public only for testing and feedback.
+**Warning**: Domina is still beta-level software.
+Everything *should*  work, but there may still be bugs, browser incompatibility or performance issues.
+Please report them!

-Pull requests are extremely welcome!
+Pull requests are extremely welcome.

+You can obtain Domina by pulling from Clojars: `[domina "1.0.0-beta1]`.

 ## Rationale